Start a Coffee Shop in 30 Easy Steps

 Figuring out your menu for your coffee business will be the central to your business planning.
 Without it, you wont be able to determine your coffee equipment needs, your estimated budget, your space requirements, and thus, your location.
 Spend some time figuring out your menu.
 Visit potential vendors.

 Explore your options, then move forward to the other important matters.
 While coffee (and tea) might be your central focus, other tier products will play an important role in expanding your average ticket price.
+Start with writing a basic list of the items you need to sell.

 8. Explore Locations for Opening a Coffee Shop or Drive-Thru Stand